Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Problem Definition

-\textbf{Output:} A (feasible) cut length $\optlength \in \Q_{>0}$ which minimizes the result of \cutproblem for $\mset L$, $k$ and $\optlength$. \end{indented} \end{problem} We observe that the problem is not as easy as picking the smallest $L_i$, cutting the longest stick into $k$ pieces, or using the $k$th~longest stick (if $k \leq n$).
-Consider the following, admittedly artificial example which debunks all such attempts. \begin{example} Let
+We observe that the problem is not as easy as picking the smallest $L_i$, cutting the longest stick into $k$ pieces, or using the $k$th~longest stick (if $k \leq n$).
+Consider the following, admittedly artificial example which debunks such simplistic attempts.